pacifica/pacifica-cli/docs/exampleusage.md

 - clientssl - This is where you have an SSL client key and cert
 - basic     - This is a username and password
+- gssapi    - Use GSSAPI tickets to authenticate
 - None      - Do not perform any authentication

 Authentication Type (None): basic